Derek O'Brien (politician)

-Derek O'Brien is an Indian politician, television personality, quizmaster, and author.
+Derek O'Brien (born 13 March 1961) is an Indian politician, television personality, quizmaster, and author.
+He is now the National Joint Secretary of All India Trinamool Congress.
 He has been elected three times as Member of Parliament to the Rajya Sabha.
-He represents Bengal in Parliament and serves as the Parliamentary Party Leader of the third largest party in Parliament, the All India Trinamool Congress.
+He represents Bengal in Parliament and serves as the Parliamentary Party Leader of the third largest party in Parliament, the Mamata All India Trinamool Congress.

 In 2012, he represented India and addressed the United Nations General Assembly.
 He was awarded ‘Parliamentarian Of The Year’ in 2023.

 He has addressed students at Harvard, Yale, Columbia, IIMs, IITs and various other premier institutions across India and globally.

-For three years in a row he was conferred the Anchor of the Year award by the Indian Television Academy and hosted iconic shows like the much loved Bournvita Quiz Contest.
+For three years in a row (2001-03) he was conferred the Best Anchor award by the Indian Television Academy.
+He hosted shows, including the Bournvita Quiz Contest.

-He is a celebrated author, having authored more than fifty bestselling reference, quiz, and school textbooks.

-He is the first and only Anglo-Indian to be elected to Parliament.
-He fights courageously and consistently for the protection of rights of the economically and socially challenged.

-He has raised issues of grave concern and vital importance, relentlessly and fearlessly, inside Parliament and outside it.

 Personal background

 O'Brien, whose mother tongue is English, is based in Kolkata and speaks, reads and writes equally fluently in Bengali.

 O'Brien went to St. Xavier's Collegiate School in Kolkata and, for a short period, St. Columba's School in Delhi, and then spent two years at Scottish Church College, Kolkata.
 O'Brien is the eldest of three sons of Joyce and Neil O'Brien (19342016).
 Neil O'Brien worked and retired as the chairman and managing director of Oxford University Press India as well as leading the Anglo-Indian community for two decades.

 He is married to Tonuca Basu, who is practising medicine in Brooklyn, New York.
 He was earlier married to Rila Banerjee and the couple has a daughter, Aanya.